 I enjoyed some time at the gym, which was well equipped and had excellent views.
-The AO spa which is attached is excellent, and my wife recommends a massage.
+The attached AO spa which is excellent, and my wife recommends a massage.
 I didn’t get a treatment there, I did enjoy a massage chair in the men’s locker room after my workout.
 There is also a lap pool with similarly expansive city views.

 Workout with a view